-The average placement FICO score was up from the first quarter of 2016 and remained consistent with recent periods.
+The average placement FICO score remained consistent with the second quarter of 2016 and the same period last year.

-Our average retail term remains largely consistent with recent periods and lower than the industry, and retail contracts of 73 months and longer remain a relatively small part of our business.
+Our average retail term remains largely unchanged from last year, and retail contracts of 73 months and longer continued to be a relatively small part of our business.
 We remain focused on managing the trade cycle - building customer relationships and loyalty while offering financing products and terms customers want.